persistenceOne/pstake-native/docs/delegators/delegator-guide-cli.md

 // Bond a certain amount of Atoms to a given validator
 // ex value for flags: <validatorAddress>=cosmosvaloper18thamkhnj9wz8pa4nhnp9rldprgant57pk2m8s, <amountToBound>=10000000uatom, <gasPrice>=0.0025uatom

-gaiad tx staking delegate <validatorAddress> <amountToBond> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>
+pstaked tx staking delegate <validatorAddress> <amountToBond> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

 // Redelegate a certain amount of Atoms from a validator to another